NeCr00/EasyAp-Debian-Open-Source-Router/README.md

 # EasyAp Debian Open-Source Router

 #### This repository contains the code for a project that aims to provide users with a customizable and secure access point solution based on the Debian operating system for single board computers.
 ---

+## About
+##### This project was developed as part of the theses of Computer Engineering and Informatics students of University of Patras, Giannis Christodoulakos and Iasonas Pavlakis.
+The theses were supervised by the department's associate professor Mr. Kyriakos Vlachos.

 ## Prerequisites
 Before starting, you will need the following: